 While OFAC regulations are not part of the BSA, the core sections include overview and examination procedures for examining a bank’s policies, procedures, and processes for ensuring compliance with OFAC sanctions.
 As part of the scoping and planning procedures, examiners must review the bank’s OFAC risk assessment and independent testing to determine the extent to which a review of the bank’s OFAC compliance program should be conducted during the examination.
-Refer to core examination procedures, “Office of Foreign Assets Control,” pages 157 to 159, for further guidance.
+Refer to core examination procedures, “Office of Foreign Assets Control,” page 152, for further guidance.

 The expanded sections address specific lines of business, products, customers, or entities that may present unique challenges and exposures for which banks should institute appropriate policies, procedures, and processes.
 Absent appropriate controls, these lines of business, products, customers, or entities could elevate BSA/AML risks.
 In addition, the expanded section provides guidance on BSA/AML compliance program structures and risk management.